 Bonding should be the number one topic for revision if you are aiming for a 7 in IB Chemistry.

-Therefore, I recommend brushing up knowledge of bonding because every question around any other topic is deeply connected with bonding.
+Therefore, I recommend brushing up on knowledge of bonding because every question around any other topic is deeply connected with bonding.
 Any property, any reaction, can be easily explained with the bonds that exist in particular reactions or what kind of products should be expected to be produced.
 So it is key that they have a very secure knowledge of the bonding concept and bonding is a very, very broad topic.

 Tactics for multiple-choice questions are important.